Finite quotients, arithmetic invariants, and hyperbolic volume: Periodic trajectories and arithmetic invariants

 We start by observing that there exists a pair of closed combinatorial paths $\mu$ and $\nu$, both based at $v$, such that $\rho_T$ is $\mathrm{SL}(2,\Complex)$--irreducible restricted to the subgroup $\langle \mu,\nu\rangle$ of $\pi_1(T,v)$.
 This is because $\rho_T$ is $\mathrm{SL}(2,\Complex)$--irreducible on $\pi_1(T,v)$.
 By inserting terms of the form $\delta\bar{\delta}$, these combinatorial paths can be modified into concatenation forms

 possibly without $\xi_0$, $\xi_m$, $\psi_0$, or $\psi_n$, such that $\xi_i,\psi_j$ are all dynamical paths, and $\eta_i,\varphi_j$ are all closed dyanmical paths.
 This is the same trick as explained in the proof of Lemma \ref{trace_field_pt}, which relies on the irreducibility of the directed graph $T$ (Proposition \ref{dc_pt_correspondence}).
+(One may also make $\xi_i$ and $\psi_j$ closed, although our subsequent argument does not require it.)
 In particular, the modification does not change the homotopy class of the closed paths relative to the base point $v$.

 We show that there exists a pair of closed dynamical paths $\alpha$ and $\beta$, both based at $v$, such that $\rho_T$ is $\mathrm{SL}(2,\Complex)$--irreducible restricted to the subgroup $\langle \alpha,\beta\rangle$ of $\pi_1(T,v)$.
 This is done based on the existence of closed combinatorial paths $\mu$ and $\nu$ as above, (already modified into specified concatenation forms).
 We argue by induction on the complexity $\max(m,n)$.
 In the induction step, we pass to other simpler $(\mu,\nu)$ keeping the $\mathrm{SL}(2,\Complex)$--irreducibility of $\rho_T$ on $\langle\mu,\nu\rangle$.